THE SO CALLED RIGHT TO WORK—FOR LESS DEFEATED!

-If these Standards and assessments are to work we need to ensure that in each district the following are in place when implementing the Standards:
+If any standards are to work we need to ensure that in each district the following are in place when implementing the Standards:

 - There needs to be planning time for understanding the Standards and time to put them into practice,

-- We need to ensure textbooks/other curricula materials align with Standards,
+- Ensure textbooks/other curricula materials align with Standards,

-- We must communicate with parents on the Standards and the expectations of students,
+- Communicate with parents on the Standards and the expectations of students,

-- We must develop best practices and strategies along with coaching to help teachers teach content more deeply,
+- Develop best practices and strategies along with coaching to help teachers teach content more deeply,

 - We need to ensure all districts have the equipment and bandwidth to administer computer-based assessments,

-- We need to make sure we have fully developed curricula aligned to Standards and available to teachers,
+- Make sure we have fully developed curricula aligned to Standards and available to teachers,

 - We need to develop tools to track individual student progress on key Standards.